big container ship

 in

-The following text shows the default workflow to run and update a Docker image based on the example of GitLab.
+The following post shows the default workflow to run and update a Docker image based on the example of GitLab.
 But this should also work for other containers.

 Docker Installation